mbari-org/SeafloorMappingDB/README.md

 ### Install a local development system using Docker

+This software is placed in the open for the potential benefit of the wider MB-System community.
+The instructions here are tailored for its development and operation on internal MBARI servers.

 #### First time

 Install [Docker](https://docker.io) and change directory to a location where